L M N O

 Unbearable Lightness of Being (1988), in which she played a Swiss photographer.

-She has not starred in any other films or series since.
+not starred in any other films or series since.

 Lonnberg has also made a singing career at

 the time she started acting, and released a few albums and songs where

 French, and has lived in France for several years.
 Nowadays she still lives in